Gitika Bhardwaj works at The Royal Institute of International Affairs at Chatham House and is a trustee of Climate Outreach.

 The response to this political instability is, however, perhaps a reason to be hopeful.
 One of the interesting things with Trump’s withdrawal from the Paris Agreement is the galvanizing effect it has had among the rest of the world, bringing countries closer together in their commitment to seeing the accord become operational.

 Following Trump’s announcement, the EU and China for example, emboldened many by releasing a joint statement upholding their commitment to the agreement.
 Similarly, US states, cities and businesses came together to counteract Trump’s policy shift at the recent UN climate negotiations by mobilising a prominent ‘We Are Still In’ campaign.
 French President Emmanuel Macron also announced that he would help to close the gap in funding left by the US for the UN’s Intergovernmental Panel on Climate Change.
-Furthermore, an international alliance to phase out coal by 2030, the Power Past Coal Alliance, was also unveiled at the UN climate negotiations, which will help to accelerate efforts to phase out coal from the global energy mix.
-Surprisingly, the embattled Syrian regime also announced that it would be signing up to the Paris Agreement and the World Bank added a cherry on top of the cake when, at the One Planet Summit, it revealed that it will stop financing oil and gas exploration and extraction projects from 2019.
+Furthermore, an international alliance to phase out coal by 2030, the an international alliance to phase out coal by 2030, was also unveiled at the UN climate negotiations, which will help to accelerate efforts to phase out coal from the global energy mix.
+Surprisingly, the embattled Syrian regime also announced that it would be signing up to the Paris Agreement and the World Bank added a cherry on top of the cake when it revealed that it will stop financing oil and gas exploration and extraction projects from 2019.

 Work to do

 Given the volatile political climate, however, it is crucial to keep a laser-beam focus on translating these ambitious pledges into effective action.
 But how do we do this in a ‘post-truth’ landscape that is being shaped by divisive forces such as populism?